DiGiovani/book-app/README.md

 - **oclc:** Returns results where the text following this keyword is the Online Computer Library Center number.

 **!IMPORTANT: DON'T** use space after colon (e.g.: "inauthor:Neil Gaiman"); If you're using more than one filter, separe the terms by space (e.g.: "inauthor:Neil Gaiman intitle:Coraline")

+&nbsp;

+This project took about 20 hours to be done.